 - Add all those tests to the same plan.

 When run in a plan, the variable values will get passed from the test that has variable-sharing enabled to the tests that are expecting these values.

 You can share all variables that generated their value during a test run.
 We refer to those variables as test-generated, and they can be from the following sources:

 - mabl mailbox

 - API steps

-Enable sharing variables
+Enable variable sharing

-Next step is to create the journey that we will be passing the shared variables onto.
-Since a journey does not know what variables it will receive upon execution, we need to create and use data-driven variables with default values as placeholders.
+The next step is to create the test that receives the shared variables.
+Since a test does not know what variables it will receive on execution, you need to create and use test data-driven variables with default values as placeholders.

 Variable name conflict resolution